 Last minute booking sites will often give great discounts on hotels.
-In the U.S.A., I mainly use Priceline or Hotwire however I’ll still shop around at other websites to see if I can find a better deal.
+In the U.S.A., I mainly use Priceline or Hotwire, however, I’ll still shop around at other websites to see if I can find a better deal.
 By using a discounted hotel website, I was able to stay in a luxurious hotel on the Vegas strip for a fraction of the normal price.

 I also like Booking.com because it’s easy to use and usually has a flexible change and cancellation policy (check before you book).
-While on a 5 week backpacking trip around Europe, I had to cancel 5 hostel bookings which I did with a few clicks in the app and no penalty fees.
+While on a 5-week backpacking trip around Europe, I had to cancel 5 hostel bookings which I did with a few clicks in the app and no penalty fees.

-When using booking sites, always make sure you check for additional cleaning fees, resort charges and taxes which may not be included the advertised price.
+When using booking sites, always make sure you check for additional cleaning fees, resort charges, and taxes which may not be included the advertised price.
 I have been caught out before and had an exorbitant cleaning fee waived because it was not obvious when I booked online.

 For long-term stays (3 nights or more) I like to use Airbnb.
 This is a great concept where you pay to stay in someone’s home.
 Depending on your budget and level of comfort, you can rent a whole house, private or shared room.
-For my first month in Vancouver I rented a master bedroom with en-suite through Airbnb.
+For my first month in Vancouver, I rented a master bedroom with en-suite through Airbnb.
 It was great because it’s fully furnished and the utilities are included in the costs.
-I received a a discounted rate because I booked for a whole month.
+I received a discounted rate because I booked for a whole month.

 Airbnb also has a program that lets you earn credits towards your next stay when you refer friends or family.
 They receive a credit by signing up and you also receive one.
 By using my Airbnb credits, I was able to rent a private room in Barcelona, right near La Rambla for less than AUD $20 per night.

-Most Airbnb property profiles are filled out in full, however you can also read references left by previous guests to get a better idea of the owners and the property.
+Most Airbnb property profiles are filled out in full, however, you can also read references left by previous guests to get a better idea of the owners and the property.
 As with the booking sites, check for additional fees before booking.

 While on road trips, I will camp as often as I can (weather permitting).
-There are often free campsites which you can find on the Bureau of Land Management (BLM) website in the U.S.A. or using the Wiki Camps app in Australia.
+There are often free campsites which you can find on the Bureau of Land Management (BLM) website in the U.S.A. or use the Wiki Camps app in Australia.

-Camping in National Parks will often have a nightly fee attached however its a small price to pay to experience the wonder of being close to nature.
+Camping in National Parks will often have a nightly fee attached however it’s a small price to pay to experience the wonder of being close to nature.